ariary/TrojanSourceFinder/TrojanSource.md

 You are an admin!
 ```

-This trick is effecient to make believe the value of a variable changes
+This trick is effecient to make believe the value of a variable changes.
+Especially for languages where assignment and initialization steps are identical.

 ## Sources